 Among other experiences, Jessica has taught music overseas as the Music Director for the African Children's Choir MFL teams in Africa .
 She was also a member of the renowned Jireh Gospel Choir and performed at numerous festivals and events such as the World Polyfolia Vocal Showcase in Normandie, France.
 She has also performed as a solo jazz artist in Montreal city.

-Since her arrival to the United States in 2009, Jessica has been a faculty member Musical Arts Academy of Dover, New Hampshire, as a private voice and piano instructor for all ages.
+Since immigrating to the States in 2009, Jessica has been a faculty member Musical Arts Academy of Dover, New Hampshire, as a private voice and piano instructor for all ages.
 She has also led jazz vocal workshops at local schools, has led vocal clinics for adults, and directed a number of youth choirs.
 She has developed and taught choral, guitar, music technology, and many other music curriculums at public and private schools in New Hampshire.

 Students who study with Jessica have gone on to become performing artists of their own.
 Their successes have resulted in some of them performing in their own bands, getting leads in school plays, and even becoming singer-songwriters themselves.
 Some have been selected for performance

 gone on to study music at the college level.